 Sagebrush, grasses, forbs, and insects comprise the annual diet of sage-grouse.
 Sagebrush comprises 60 to 80% of the yearly diet of adult sage-grouse (Patterson 1952, Wallestad et al. 1975, Rasmussen and Griner 1938, Remington and Braun 1985), and as much as 95 to 100% of the winter diet (Roberson 1984).
 Forbs appear to be important to nesting hens in the pre-laying period.
-Barnett and Crawford (1994) reported that forbs contributed 20-50% of the diet of pre-laying hens in southeastern Oregon with hawksbeard (Crepis spp), desert parsley (Lomatium spp.), long-leaf phlox (Phlox longifolia), mountain-dandelion (Agoseris spp.), everlasting (Antennaria spp.), clover (Trifolium spp.), milk-vetches (Astragalus spp), and buckwheat (Eriogonum spp.) among the most important forbs.
-Forage species used by adult sage-grouse in Montana included dandelions (Taraxacum officianale), common salsify (Tragopogon dubius), prairie pepperweed (Lepidium densiflorum), prickly lettuce (Lactuca serriola), alfalfa (Medicago sativa), curlcup gumweed (Grindelia squarrosa), fringed sagewort (Artemisia frigida), yarrow (Trifolium repens), sweet clover (Melilotus officinalis), western wormwood (Artemisia ludoviciana), silver sage (Artemisia cana), asters (Aster spp.), as well as grasshoppers, ants, and beetles (Wallestad et al. 1975).
+Barnett and Crawford (1994) reported that forbs contributed 20-50% of the diet of pre-laying hens in southeastern Oregon, with hawksbeard (Crepis spp.), desert parsley (Lomatium spp.), long-leaf phlox (Phlox longifolia), mountaindandelion (Agoseris spp.), everlasting (Antennaria spp.), clover (Trifolium spp.), milk-vetches (Astragalus spp), and buckwheat (Eriogonum spp.) among the most important forbs.
+Forage species used by adult sage-grouse in Montana included dandelions (Taraxacum officinale), common salsify (Tragopogon dubius), prairie pepperweed (Lepidium densiflorum), prickly lettuce (Lactuca serriola), alfalfa (Medicago sativa), curlcup gumweed (Grindelia squarrosa), fringed sagewort (Artemisia frigida), yarrow (Achillia millefolium), white clover (Trifolium repens), sweet clover (Melilotus officinalis), western wormwood (Artemisia ludoviciana), silver sage (Artemisia cana), and asters (Aster spp.).
+Grasshoppers, ants, and beetles were also eaten (Wallestad et al. 1975).
 Eberhardt and Hofmann (1991) reported sagebrush constituted >90% of the diet during fall, winter, and much of the spring on the YTC, although they used analysis of fecal pellets which probably biases the data toward sagebrush.
 In June and July, sage-grouse also ate rabbitbrush and forbs, but sagebrush was still 43-68% of their diet.

-Insects make up $\geq 50\%$ of the diet during the first and second week of life (Rasmussen and Griner 1938, Patterson 1952, Klebenow and Gray 1968, Peterson 1970).
-Johnson and Boyce (1990) found chicks <3 weeks old required insects for survival and chicks >3 weeks old had reduced growth rates when insects were removed from the diet.
+Insects, particularly grasshoppers, beetles, and ants, make up \geq 50% of the diet during the first and second weeks of life (Rasmussen and Griner 1938, Patterson 1952, Klebenow and Gray 1968, Peterson 1970, Schroeder et al. 1999).
+Johnson and Bovce (1990) found chicks <3 weeks old required insects for survival and chicks >3 weeks old had reduced growth rates when insects were removed from the diet.
 The availabilities of forbs and insects are important post-hatch limiting factors (Autenrieth 1981), especially in highly fluctuating sage-grouse populations (usually those found in the xeric 18 to 25 cm [7-10 in] precipitation zone).
-Forbs may constitute $\geq 50\%$ of the diet of juveniles up to 11 weeks of age (Rasmussen and Griner 1938, Klebenow and Gray 1968, Peterson 1970).
-In Oregon, forbs and invertebrates composed 80% of the dietary mass of chicks in one area with high grouse productivity, but only 36% in a less productive area where sagebrush composed 65% of the dietary mass (Drut et al. 1994).
-The food habits of juvenile sage-grouse in central Montana were composed of 75% forbs (flowers and leaves of dandelions 25%, common salsify 15%, and pepperweed, prickly lettuce, alfalfa, curlcup gumweed, fringed sagewort 30%) and a declining percentage of insects from one week of age (60%) to 12 weeks of age (12%) (Peterson 1970).
-Big sagebrush did not become the major component of the diet of juvenile birds until they reached the age of 11 weeks and then they primarily used sagebrush plants that were 6-18 inches high (Peterson 1970).
+Forbs may constitute \geq 50% of the diet of juveniles up to 11 weeks of age (Rasmussen and Griner 1938, Klebenow and Gray 1968, Peterson 1970).
+In Oregon, forbs and invertebrates composed 80% of the dietary mass of chicks in one area with high grouse productivity, but only 36% in a less productive area where sagebrush composed 65% of the dietary mass (Drut et al. 1994b).
+The food habits of juvenile sage-grouse in central Montana were composed of 75% forbs (flowers and leaves of dandelions, 25%; common salsify, 15%; and pepperweed, prickly lettuce, alfalfa, curlcup gumweed, and fringed sagewort, 30%) and a declining percentage of insects from one week of age (60%) to 12 weeks of age (12%) (Peterson 1970).
+Big sagebrush did not become the major component of the diet of juvenile birds until they reached the age of 11 weeks and then they primarily used sagebrush plants that were 6-18 inches (15.2-45.7 cm) high (Peterson 1970).